franciscoxavier04/pm-BIM/docs/release-notes/16-2-0/README.md

 The forms for [creating and copying projects](../../getting-started/projects/#create-a-new-project) now use the [Primer design system](https://www.openproject.org/blog/primer-design-system/), providing a cleaner and more consistent interface.
 This improves accessibility and ensures the process remains just as familiar.

-If you create a project **based on a template**, you will immediately be able to choose which modules and parts you want to copy and which to skip.
+If you **copy** a project or create a project **based on a template**, you will immediately be able to choose which modules and parts you want to copy and which to skip.
 Also, the option to activate sending email notifications during the project copy is much more visible.
 Before 16.2, you had to click on Copy Options to unfold.

 ![OpenProject screenshot: Create new project, with options to choose what to copy from a template](openproject-16-2-create-project.png)